-Former USA president George W. Bush and his administration are main responsible
+Former USA president George W. Bush and his administration are mainly responsible for the invasion and occupation of Iraq.

 By failing to hold the aggressors accountable under the law, the international community has chosen anarchy over the rule of law, and a Darwinian state of nature over collective security, which shows we are now walking the path of a lawless world.
 When State leaders commit international crimes with impunity, it is the rule of law that irreparably suffers, leading to the destruction of democratic values, and the end of human rights protection.
 Our world is far less safe today than it was prior to the Iraq War, and democracies are far more fragile than could ever have been imagined.